lienebriede/habit-react/README.md

 ### Kanban Board

 There have been 42 issues managed on the Kanban board, encompassing Epics, User Stories and Bugs.
 Throughout the project, encountered bugs were tracked separately with a dedicated bug label.
-By the project's conclusion, all implemented requirements were moved to the 'Done' column (excluding Epics and 'Won't Have' items).
+By the project's conclusion, all implemented requirements were moved to the 'Done' column (excluding Epics, 'Won't Have' items and the Bug - "Users Logged out Unexpectedly").

 <img src="docs/kanban_screenshot.png" width="600">